Ancient woodland: Characteristics

-The definition of ancient woodland includes two sub-types: Ancient semi-natural woodland (ASNW) and Planted ancient woodland site (PAWS).
+The definition of ancient woodland includes two sub-types: ancient semi-natural woodland (ASNW) and planted ancient woodland site (PAWS).

 Ancient semi-natural woodland (ASNW) is composed of native tree species that have not obviously been planted.
 Many of these woods also exhibit features characteristic of ancient woodland, including the presence of wildlife and structures of archaeological interest.

-Planted Ancient Woodland Sites (PAWS) are defined as ancient woodland sites where the native species have been partially or wholly replaced with non-native species, usually but not exclusively conifers.
+Planted ancient woodland sites (PAWS) are defined as ancient woodland sites where the native species have been partially or wholly replaced with non-native species, usually but not exclusively conifers.
 These woodlands typically exhibit a plantation structure characterised by even-aged crops of one or two species that have been planted for commercial purposes.
 Many of these ancient woodlands were transformed into conifer plantations as a result of felling operations conducted during wartime.
 While PAWS sites may not possess the same high ecological value as ASNWs, they often contain remnants of semi-natural species in areas where shading has been less intense.
-This allows for the gradual restoration of more semi-natural structures through gradual thinning is often possible.
+This allows for the gradual restoration of more semi-natural structures through gradual thinning.

 Since the ecological and historical value of ancient woodland was recognized, the restoration of PAWS has been a priority for many woodland owners, as well as governmental and non-governmental agencies.
-Various grant schemes have also supported this endeavor.
+Various grant schemes have also supported this endeavour.
 Some restored PAWS sites are now practically indistinguishable from ASNW sites.
-Although there is no formal method for reclassifying restored PAWS as ASNW, some woodland managers now use the acronym RPAWS (Restored Planted Ancient Woodland) for restored sites.
+Although there is no formal method for reclassifying restored PAWS as ASNW, some woodland managers now use the acronym RPAWS (restored planted ancient woodland) for restored sites.

 Species which are particularly characteristic of ancient woodland sites are called ancient woodland indicator species, such as bluebells, ramsons, wood anemone, yellow archangel and primrose for example, representing a type of ecological indicator.